Laws, Regulations & Annotations

 5220.
 Premature or Untimely Petition May Be Treated as an Administrative Protest.

-(a) If a petition for redetermination is filed prior to or after the expiration of the applicable time periods provided for in section 5211, the premature or untimely petition may be treated as an administrative protest when determined by the Deputy Director of the Department that issued the petitioned notice.
-Board Staff shall advise persons filing premature petitions to file timely petitions.
+(a) If an appeal is filed as a petition for redetermination prior to or after the expiration of the applicable time periods provided for in section 5211, the appeal does not qualify as a valid petition for redetermination.
+However, such an appeal may be treated as an administrative protest if the Deputy Director of the Department that issued the notice being disputed by the taxpayer determines, in his or her discretion, that there is a reasonable basis to believe that there may be an error in the taxpayer’s notice.

 Note: Authority cited: Government Code section 15606; Revenue and Taxation Code sections 7051, 8251, 9251, 13170, 30451, 32451, 38701, 40171, 41128, 43501, 45851, 46601, 50152, 55301, 60601.